Georg Cantor: Absolute infinite, well-ordering theorem, and paradoxes

 In 1908, Zermelo published his axiom system for set theory.
 He had two motivations for developing the axiom system: eliminating the paradoxes and securing his proof of the well-ordering theorem.
 Zermelo had proved this theorem in 1904 using the axiom of choice, but his proof was criticized for a variety of reasons.
 His response to the criticism included his axiom system and a new proof of the well-ordering theorem.
 His axioms support this new proof, and they eliminate the paradoxes by restricting the formation of sets.

-In 1923, John von Neumann developed an axiom system that eliminates the paradoxes by using an approach similar to Cantor's—namely, by identifying collections that are not sets and treating them differently.
-Von Neumann stated that a class is too big to be a set if it can be put into one-to-one correspondence with the class of all sets.
-He defined a set as a class that is a member of some class and stated the axiom: A class is not a set if and only if there is a one-to-one correspondence between it and the class of all sets.
+In 1923, John von Neumann developed an axiom system that eliminates the paradoxes with an approach similar to Cantor's—namely, by identifying collections that are not sets and treating them differently.
+Von Neumann wrote that a class is too big to be a set if it can be put into one-to-one correspondence with the class of all sets.
+He defined a set as a class that is a member of some class and postulated the axiom "A class is not a set if and only if there is a one-to-one correspondence between it and the class of all sets".
 This axiom implies that these big classes are not sets, which eliminates the paradoxes since they cannot be members of any class.
 Von Neumann also used his axiom to prove the well-ordering theorem: Like Cantor, he assumed that the ordinals form a set.
 The resulting contradiction implies that the class of all ordinals is not a set.
 Then his axiom provides a one-to-one correspondence between this class and the class of all sets.
 This correspondence well-orders the class of all sets, which implies the well-ordering theorem.
 In 1930, Zermelo defined models of set theory that satisfy von Neumann's axiom.